Most of us who carry the responsibility of on-site construction projects know efficiency is critical to staying on schedule and budget.

 Cordless tools improve mobility, making it easier to move freely around a job site.

-Today’s cordless tools have longer operating cycles, and downtime can be nearly eliminated by having one or two backup batteries on a charger.
+Today’s cordless tools have longer operating cycles, and downtime can nearly be eliminated by having one or two backup batteries on a charger.

 Cordless tools often come with their own storage containers, making storage in trucks and gang boxes more convenient.